-Before Google Playstore and iOS App Store ever became a thing, there was the Nokia Ovi store and this was the playground of Abdu Ssekalala way back in 2011 in Uganda.
+Before Google Playstore and iOS App Store ever became a thing, there was the Nokia Ovi store, the playground of Abdu Ssekalala in 2011 in Uganda.

-If you had…one shot…one opportunity…and 35 hours to build a project that would improve the services offered by Community Health Entrepreneurs (CHEs) across rural communities, would you capture it or just let it slip?
+If you had…one shot…one opportunity…and 35 hours to build a project to improve the services offered by Community Health Entrepreneurs (CHEs) across rural communities, would you capture it or just let it slip?

 Indeed, the legends are true.
-Somewhere in this vast cosmos “that someone” resides.
-All we know is that they are perfection in of itself in the world of software development.
-Yes, they are everything that you only wished you could be as a software developer in your wildest dream.
+Somewhere in this vast cosmos, “that someone” resides.
+All we know is that they are perfection in themselves in software development.
+Yes, they are everything you only wish to be as a software developer in your wildest dream.